 Years of searching for meaning revealed in a minute

-Together with her travel companions she meets Harada and his son, who maintains a shrine.
-While they are in the shrine, the son asks what the Americans are doing in Japan and Goldberg explains their purpose and recites one of Basho's haiku, his death haiku:
+Along with her travel companions, she meets Harada and his son, the caretaker of a shrine.
+While they’re at the shrine, the son asks why the Americans have come to Japan.
+Goldberg explains their purpose and then recites one of Basho’s haiku—his death haiku:

 Sick on the journey